Hecatoncheires: In literature

 Briareus is mentioned twice in Dante Alighieri's Divine Comedy (completed 1320); he is first found as a giant inhabiting the Ninth Circle of Hell and then again as an example of pride, carved into the pavement of the first terrace of Purgatory.
 He is also mentioned in Chapter 8 of Don Quixote, his arms being compared to the whirling sails of a windmill.
-Miguel de Cervantes may have had in mind Virgil, Dante and Giulio Romano's Hall of Giants.
+Miguel de Cervantes may have had in mind Virgil, Dante and Giulio Romano's Fall of Giants.